Generic Name: Etanercept Auto-Injectors (et a NER sept)

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.

 - Talk with your doctor before getting any vaccines.
-Use with Enbrel SureClick (etanercept auto-injectors) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with Enbrel SureClick (etanercept auto-injectors) may either raise the chance of an infection or make the vaccine not work as well.

 - Make sure you are up to date with all your vaccines before treatment with Enbrel SureClick (etanercept auto-injectors).